GENERAL SURGICAL INFORMATION

-Countryside Animal Health Center is a full service animal surgical facility.
-All the surgeries done at Countryside Animal are done either under full anesthesia, or sedation and localized lidocaine injections depending on the severity of an injury or the type of procedure.
-Some procedures require the animal stay overnight at the clinic and they are discharged the next day after 9 am.
-Some procedures are day-in and day-out procedures and you will be able to pick up your pet the same day as the surgery (after 4 or 5 pm).
+Countryside Animal Health Center is a full-service animal surgical facility.
+All the surgeries done at Countryside Animal are done either under full anesthesia or sedation and localized lidocaine injections depending on the severity of an injury or the type of procedure.
+Some procedures require the animal to stay overnight at the clinic.
+In these cases, pets are discharged the next day after 9 a.m.
+Some procedures are day-in and day-out and in that case you will be able to pick up your pet the same day as the surgery (after 4 or 5 p.m.).

-Some females who have “recessed vulvas” may be required to go thru a heat cycle to allow the vulva to fully develop before spaying.
+Some females who have “recessed vulvas” may be required to go through a heat cycle to allow the vulva to fully develop before spaying.
 Our veterinarians will discuss all these items with you when you come into our clinic.
-We recommend all spays and neuters stay 1 night with us so we can assess their incision and post surgery parameters before they leave our clinic the next day.
+We recommend all spays and neuters stay one night with us so we can assess their incision and post-surgery parameters before they leave our clinic the next day.

 In contrast, cats RARELY get lumps or bumps on their skin like dogs do and we HIGHLY RECOMMEND ALL LUMPS OR BUMPS ON CATS BE EVALUATED BY OUR CLINIC ASAP.
 We always will recommend lumps be removed in cats since they rarely get benign masses such as fatty lipomas, cysts or warts like dogs do.
 Whether you have a dog or cat, we recommend ALL masses be sent into the lab for histopathology evaluation to determine the type of tumor they are, if they will reoccur, and if they will spread to other parts of the body.
 Most mass removals are a day in –day out procedure and you will be able to pick up your dog later in the day after surgery.